kachristensen/Current-Dnd-Campaigns/Session Notes/Session 4 -.md

 - Vesh'ta met Ryu.
 Escorted his group over to ours.
 	- Laedra said he she met Ryu in the prison, and Larimar happened to be in the area and wanted to help.
 	- We equipped them with stuff from the chest, Ryu asked for an amulet with a clock, and one with a hammer and anvil.
 He has a brand of the same symbol on his chest.
 Symbol of Thedun, god of the forge and craftsman.
 	- Shasha looked at Wuddi in shock when he spoke Draconic.
+He denied speaking it but seemed sus.